Guaranteed Acceptance Whole Life Insurance

 - No medical exams, intrusive tests or even health questions.

 - Coverage that starts immediately upon your first payment being cleared.

 Frequently asked questions

-- Life insurance means you're preparing your loved ones for the unexpected — a thoughtful and appreciated gesture.
+- Life insurance means you're helping prepare your loved ones for the unexpected — a thoughtful and appreciated gesture.

-- Whole life insurance can pay for final expenses or help your family with day-to-day financial commitments like a mortgage payment, debt payments and medical bills.
+- Whole life insurance could help pay for final expenses or help your family with day-to-day financial commitments like a mortgage payment, debt payments and medical bills.
 And it can even build some cash value over time.

 That’s okay.
 With guaranteed acceptance whole life insurance, you can’t be turned down regardless of your health.
 And as long as your payments are made, your coverage can not be cancelled by anyone but you, even if you develop cancer or other health issues.